Oiling Chopping Boards:

 I just finished oiling up my butcher block/chopping boards.
-I had ordered the food grade mineral oil from Amazon.com some time ago, but hadn’t gotten around to applying it yet.
+I’d ordered the food grade mineral oil from Amazon.com some time ago, but hadn’t gotten around to applying it yet.

 I hate oily things on my hands!

-If you do this, makes sure you order food grade mineral oil.
+If you do this, make sure you order food grade mineral oil.

 I have oiled one side.
-I will let them sit for awhile and then do the other side.
+I’ll let them sit for awhile and then do the other side.
 I should have done this a long time ago.
-But I hate oily things on my hands!

 I watch the tropical storm footage on TV between daily tasks.
 The many stories are so sad.
 How awful that all those people went to a shelter, it flooded, and they were moved again.